accetto/headless-coding-g3/docker/xfce-postman/README-dockerhub.md

 - **6901** for access over [noVNC][novnc] (using web browser)

 ![container-screenshot][this-screenshot-container]

-### Remarks

-The Postman company has decided to remove the `Scratch Pad` from the `Postman App` as of May 15, 2023.

-Therefore will these images always contain the default version `10.13.6`.

-That is the last `Postman App` version still including the `Scratch Pad` and supporting off-line usage.

-However, you can easily update the `Postman App` to the latest version in the running container.

 This is the **third generation** (G3) of my headless images.
 The **second generation** (G2) contains the GitHub repository [accetto/xubuntu-vnc-novnc][accetto-github-xubuntu-vnc-novnc].